JSON Schema Validator

 - Syntax Correctness: Checks for proper syntax including balanced brackets, correct string quoting, valid escape sequences, and proper key-value pair formatting.

-- Data Types: Validates integers, floats, booleans, strings, datetimes, arrays, and inline tables conform to the JSON specification.
+- Data Types: Validates integers, floats, booleans, strings, datetimes, arrays, and inline tables conform to the JSON Schema specification.

 - Structural Integrity: Detects duplicate keys, conflicting table definitions, invalid table headers, and malformed sections.

-- Line-by-Line Reporting: Every error includes its exact line number and a clear description, making it easy to find and fix issues in your JSON files.
+- Line-by-Line Reporting: Every error includes its exact line number and a clear description, making it easy to find and fix issues in your JSON Schema files.

 Related Tools